 Prog gramme C - Access and Learning Programme D - Training and Skills Ref Title Description Ref Title Description C1 Access Group Establish a volunteer group to improve access D1 Taster Sessions Varied prog. of taster sessions to encourage learning about natural environment C2 The Tame Way Create/enhance a network of interconnected routes to be known as 'The Tame Way' to create a long-distance route the length of the wetlands D2 Research Students surveying nature reserves twice yearly, talks, field trip, linked coursework, post grad.
-Research to produce scheme monitoring and evaluation tool C3 Tame Valley Interpretation Increase signage (10 new signs) and interpretation boards at heritage sites (excluding those on The Tame Way).
-Oak monoliths at entrance to major sites D3 Capacity Building Programme of training for staff and volunteers, inc. leading to NPTC qualifications C4 Tame Valley Access Improvements Access improvements to sites not on the Tame Way D4 Cultural Heritage Training A range of training linked to heritage of the landscape C5 Circular and Themed Walks Develop a portfolio of marked walks, supported by leaflet maps for walking and cycling with varying difficulty and length D5 Mapping Volunteers trained in mapping and recording techniques for natural heritage features C6 Signposting Guide Production of printable and web-based guide to walking, riding, cycling and canoeing routes in Tame Valley D6 Accredited Training Targeted at OCN and C & G conservation work C7 Animation Originally family resource pack: changed to 'Living Map' tells history of the area in 5 min. animation D7 Apprenticeship Recruit and train a marketing apprentice.
-C8 Educational Materials for Badged Organisations Sessions delivered for Girl Guide Groups for informal learning and badge achievement. d C9 Gateway to Tame Valley Wetlands New visitor/interpretation centre at Kingsbury Water Park plus people engaged via events C10 Tame Valley Brand and website Development of brand and website to promote landscape and partnership C 11 Sculpture Trail Reserve project - not required and did not proceed C12 Information Hub/Marketing Promotion and marketing - originally via a trailer but changed to pop-up boards plus range of marketing leaflets and materials for distribution to public
+Research to produce scheme monitoring and evaluation tool C 3 Tame Valley Interpretation Increase signage (10 new signs) and interpretation boards at heritage sites (excluding those on The Tame Way).
+Oak monoliths at entrance to major sites D3 Capacity Building Programme of training for staff and volunteers, inc. leading to NPTC qualifications C4 Tame Valley Access Improvements Access improvements to sites not on the Tame Way D4 Cultural Heritage Training A range of training linked to heritage of the landscape C 5 Circular and Themed Walks Develop a portfolio of marked walks, supported by leaflet maps for walking and cycling with varying difficulty and length D5 Mapping Volunteers trained in mapping and recording techniques for natural heritage features C6 Signposting Guide Production of printable and web-based guide to walking, riding, cycling and canoeing routes in Tame Valley D6 Accredited Training Targeted at OCN and C & G conservation work C7 Animation Originally family resource pack: changed to 'Living Map' tells history of the area in 5 min. animation D7 Apprenticeship Recruit and train a marketing apprentice.
+C8 Educational Materials for Badged Organisations Sessions delivered for Girl Guide Groups for informal learning and badge achievement.
+J C9 Gateway to Tame Valley Wetlands New visitor/interpretation centre at Kingsbury Water Park plus people engaged via events C10 Tame Valley Brand Development of brand and website to promote landscape and partnership changed to pop-up boards plus range of marketing leaflets and materials for distribution to public and website